 g.
-Enterprise Risk Management Committee [Update]
+Enterprise Risk Management Committee

-The Company has set out Risk Management Regulations and established an Enterprise Risk Management Committee as a body which reports directly to the Representative Director, President & CEO for the purpose of setting out basic matters concerning risk management within the Group and seeking to avert crises and minimize losses.
+The Company has set out Risk Management Regulations and established an Enterprise Risk Management Committee as a body which reports directly to the Representative Director, President & CEO for the purpose of establishing basic matters concerning risk management within the Group in order to prevent the occurrence of crises and minimize losses.
 The Enterprise Risk Management Committee is chaired by a person appointed by the Representative Director, President & CEO and composed of the Executive Officers and the chairperson.
-It is responsible for the identification, analysis and evaluation of risk on a regular basis.
-The status of risk management activities is reported to the Board of Directors on a regular basis every half year.
+It is responsible for the identification, analysis and assessment of risk on a regular basis.
+The status of risk management activities is reported to the Board of Directors on a regular basis at least once a year.